Projects

 Programmers use debuggers for imperative languages to facilitate debugging.
 How about debuggers for functional languages?
 Do functional programmers use debuggers?
 Or even, how do functional programmers debug?
 We do not have enough evidence to answer these questions.
 As an initial step, we interviewed four expert Haskell programmers to find out.
 Our preliminary findings show that while debugging strategies for Haskell are similar to strategies for other languages, some features of Haskell and functional programming introduce challenges to using these debugging strategies.

 GUI applications often preserve complex behavior building upon at least three layers of information: GUI changes, code execution, and user-interactions.
-To help programmers reason about the behavior of GUI applications, we implemented a debugger that directly displays intermediate GUI states without requiring probing into code execution.
+To help programmers reason about the behavior of GUI applications during debugging, I built a live programming environment that directly displays a time line of intermediate GUI states upon user interactions with the GUI.
 Without using logs or breakpoints, users can see a timeline of changes in the GUI and their connections to the code in the tool, and such information is always up-to-date to the code.

 SnipPy+ (2021.3 - 2021.9)